 Julia Gershkovich is the Head of North America, R&D Alliance Management for Sanofi managing the portfolio of early stage to proof of concept strategic alliances.
 Prior to joining Sanofi in 2012, Julia spent 20 years with Genzyme holding a variety

 of positions in R&D, alliance management, and general management.
-She built a profitable Aesthetics and Biomaterials Business by securing strategic alliances with commercial and development partners: Alcon, Allergan, Davol and J&J and by creating
+She built a profitable Aesthetics and Biomaterials Business by securing strategic alliances with commercial and development partners: Alcon, Allergan, Davol and J&J and

 Bernhard Gerstmayer, PhD, Alliance Manager, Miltenyi Biotec

 Dr. Gerstmayer has worked in the Biotech industry for more than 20 years.
 He started his professional career in 1998 in a start up company that was acquired by Miltenyi Biotec, one of European’s largest privately owned biotech companies.
-He has
+He

-worked for more than 15 years in different positions in R&D and managed projects with increasing complexity and responsibility.
-He then became department head and lead different teams in the field of Biomarker Discovery, Genomics Services and
+has worked for more than 15 years in different positions in R&D and managed projects with increasing complexity and responsibility.
+He then became department head and lead different teams in the field of Biomarker Discovery, Genomics Services

 Andrew Hall, Executive Director, Global Alliances & Business Development, Celgene